ruby-hyperloop/ruby-hyperloop.io/source/docs/policies/docs.html.md

 The `regulate_instance_connections` likewise takes a block that is executed in the context of the current acting_user.
 The block may do one of following:

-+ raise an error meaning the connection cannot be made,
++ raise an error meaning the connection cannot be made
-+ return a falsy value also meaning the connection cannot be made,
++ return a falsy value also meaning the connection cannot be made
-+ return a single object meaning the connection can be made to that object,
++ return a single object meaning the connection can be made to that object
-+ return a enumerable of objects meaning the connection can made to any member of the enumerable.
++ return a enumerable of objects meaning the connection can made to any member of the enumerable

 Note that the object (or objects) returned are expected to be of the same class as the regulated policy.